RACHANA-432/Netflix-Data-Engineering-Project-Microsoft-Fabric/README.md

 ## Project Overview

 This project demonstrates an **end-to-end data engineering pipeline** built using Microsoft Fabric.
-The pipeline ingests raw Netflix dataset from Azure Data Lake Storage (ADLS), processes it using PySpark notebooks, and implements **Medallion Architecture (Bronze, Silver, Gold)**.
+The pipeline ingests raw Netflix dataset from Azure Data Lake Storage (ADLS), processes it using PySpark notebooks, implements **Medallion Architecture (Bronze, Silver, Gold)** and visualizes insights using Power BI.

 ---